oddsund/docker-nginx-nextcloud-grav/README.md

 You can also pass the cloud and blog subdomains via the -c and -w parameters.

+If you want more then a basic nextcloud-only installation, specify it through the -t parameter.
+Note that only nextcloud- and grav+nextcloud are currently available.

 **For production**, the ACME_CA_URI must environment variable should be removed from the docker-compose file.
 If you don't, correct certificates will not be issued.

 ## How to add services